Chattanooga Truck Accident Lawyer

 If a truck driver caused a truck accident while intoxicated on drugs or alcohol, evidence related to impairment would be relevant to the case.
 Trucking company records may also be applicable in these kinds of cases.
 Relevant records may include evidence that relates to a company’s standard operating procedures when screening new truck drivers and the process of conducting employee background checks, for example.
 If a trucking company hired a truck driver who had previous DUI convictions, this could be used as evidence in a negligence lawsuit to show the driver should never have been hired as an employee.

-When a truck accident lawsuit involves a claim against a truck parts manufacturer, evidence that shows that the truck parts manufacturer made or sold defective or truck equipment or components is often critical to supporting the claim.
+When a truck accident lawsuit involves a claim against a truck parts manufacturer, evidence that shows that the truck parts manufacturer made or sold defective or truck equipment or components is often critical to support the claim.
 Your attorney may also need to gather proof that the faulty parts or equipment caused the truck accident for a successful case against a truck parts manufacturer.

 In some truck crashes, crucial evidence may be available from a “black box” data recorder on the truck.
 This may reveal information about how fast the truck was going, whether the brakes were applied, how the truck was steered, and other critical data about how the truck was operated at the time of the crash.
 Your attorney must work fast to obtain this information to avoid the risk that the evidence will disappear.